 Since v5.9, Chess for Android can connect to a Certabo chessboard over USB.
 Support in Checkers for Android is coming!
 Long press the notation window to open the extended menu.
 Then select "Connect to EBoard", pick the Certabo USB, choose an initial orientation (white at bottom when checked) and LED function (enabled when checked), press "CONNECT", and select the right connected device.

 Unlike other electronic boards, Certabo boards do not necessarily come with their own, fixed pieces.
 Instead, a set of 34 identifying chips is provided, which can be attached to the bottom of pieces in any set (for chess, 32 pieces and 2 additional queens for promotion; for checkers, 24 regular checkers and 10 kings for promotion).
 A fun project is to use 3D printed sets, as shown the pictures and video on this page (courtesy Gerard Harbers for making the sets!).
+The STL files for the checkers pieces are made availabe below.

 This implies that the GUI must first match unknown chips with the right pieces.
 Chess and Checkers for Android do this by assigning pieces on the GUI board to unknown detected chips on the electronic board.
 Thus, the easiest way to get a match is by starting a new game on the GUI with the pieces on the electronic board in the opening position.
 However, you can start with any position on the GUI and place the right pieces on the electronic board accordingly.
 The LEDs are used to indicate remaining mismatches.
 If a (minor) promotion happens during the game, any piece with a still unidentified chip will get the proper assignment.
 Of course, an already identified piece that matches the promotion can be used as well if that piece was captured earlier in the game.
 At any time, disconnecting/reconnecting will restart the identification process.